VentriPoint Diagnostics (CVE:VPT) Shares Down 23.3% – Should You Sell?

-Shares of VentriPoint Diagnostics Ltd. (CVE:VPT – Get Free Report) traded down 23.3% during trading on Saturday .
-The stock traded as low as C$0.12 and last traded at C$0.12.
-1,797,794 shares traded hands during trading, an increase of 540% from the average session volume of 280,948 shares.
+VentriPoint Diagnostics Ltd. (CVE:VPT – Get Free Report)’s share price traded down 23.3% during mid-day trading on Saturday .
+The company traded as low as C$0.12 and last traded at C$0.12.
+1,797,794 shares changed hands during mid-day trading, an increase of 540% from the average session volume of 280,948 shares.
 The stock had previously closed at C$0.15.

 VentriPoint Diagnostics Trading Down 23.3 %